-1.3.3 Middleware
+13.3 Middleware

-Middleware allows applications to transparently commnicate with other programs or processes regardless of location.
-The key element of Middleware is NOS (Network Operating System) that provides services such as routing, distribution, messaging and network management service.
-NOS rely on communiction protocols to provide specific services.
-Once the physical connection has been established and transport protocols chosen, a client-server protocol is required before the user can access the network services.
-A client-server protocol dictates the manner in which clients request information and services from a server and also how the server replies to that request.
+Middleware allows applications to transparently commnicate with other programs processes regardless of location.
+The key element of Middleware is NOS (Network perating System) that provides services such as routing, distribution, messaging and erwork management service.
+NOS rely on communication protocols to provide specific prices.
+Once the physical connection has been established and transport protocols protocols is required before the user can access the network services.
+A client-server protocol dictates the manner in which clients request information and prices from a server and also how the server replies to that request.

 The protocols are divided into three groups: media, transport and client-server protocols.
-Media protocols determine the type of physical connections used on a network (some examples of media protocols are Ethernet, Token Ring, Fiber Distributed Data Interface (FDDI), coaxial and twisted-pair).
-A transport protocol provides the mechanism to move packets of data from client to server (some examples of transport protocols are Novell's IPX/SPX, Apple's AppleTalk, Transmission Control Protocol/ Internet Protocol (TCP/IP), Open Systems Interconnection (OSI) and Government Open Systems Interconnection Profile(GOSIP)).
-Once the physical connection has been established and transport protocols chosen, a client-server protocol is required before the user can access the network services.
-A client-server protocol dictates the manner in which clients request information and services from a server and also how the server replies to that request (some examples of client- server protocols are
+Media protocols determine the type of physical connections used on a network some examples of media protocols are Ethernet, Token Ring, Fiber Distributed Data Interface (FDDI), coaxial and twisted-pair).
+A transport protocol provides the mechanism move packets of data from client to server (some examples of transport protocols are Novell's IPX/SPX, Apple's AppleTalk, Transmission Control Protocol/ Internet Protocol (TCP/IP), Open Systems Interconnection (OSI) and Government Open Systems Interconnection Profile(GOSIP)).
+Once the physical connection has been established and tensport protocols chosen, a client-server protocol is required before the user can access the network services.
+A client-server protocol dictates the manner in which clients request information and services from a server and also how the server replies to that request some examples of client- server protocols are NetBIOS, RPC, Advanced Program-to-

-NetBIOS, RPC, Advanced Program-to-Program Communication (APPC), Named Pipes, Sockets, Transport Level Interface (TLI) and Sequenced Packet Exchange (SPX)).
+Program Communication (APPC), Named Pipes, Sockets, Transport Level Interface (TLI) and Sequenced Packet Exchange (SPX)).